High-security 1,000-capacity courtroom has been built

 So at that moment, I decided to leave the Grand Orient.’

-Calabria has provided plenty of fuel for conspiracist
+Calabria has provided

-newspaper headlines that are as confusing as they are inflammatory – along the
+plenty of fuel for conspiracist newspaper headlines that are as confusing as

-following lines: ‘Mafia boss says, “Freemasons run the ’ndrangheta!’”
+“Freemasons run the ’ndrangheta!’”
+‘Former Grand

-‘Former Grand Master confesses, “The ’ndrangheta runs
+Master confesses, “The ’ndrangheta runs the

-the Freemasons!”’
+Freemasons!”’
 On 1 March 2017, on the orders of the permanent Parliamentary

 Commission of Inquiry into the Mafia, police mounted dawn raids on the offices